teleivo/cs143/assignments/PA5J/README.md

 * get fibonacci to work
   * or print sequence of fibonacci using the Cons from the manual?

-* run only my implementation in the `my` case in test.sh
+* up to now I ran my generator with the reference tool chain: run only my implementation in the `my` case in test.sh

 ## Limitations and improvements